dghohens/100-days-of-code/log.md

 **Today's Progress**: Still working on challenge 4 from PyBites, I'm almost done!

 **Thoughts**: A lot more progress today!
 I'm thinking I might take a break from PyBites after this challenge and try some other challenges, maybe Rosalind?
 I'm learning a ton on the PyBites challenges, but I want to get used to programming with no starting template or logic.
-Also, I think easier challenges will build my confidence and reenforce the basics.
+Also, I think easier challenges will build my confidence and reinforce the basics.

 **Link(s) to work**
 1. [PyBites challenge 4](https://pybit.es/codechallenge04.html)